 A. Click & toggle

-⚡Hot tip: Hold the CMD/ CTRL button while clicking desks to automatically mark it as an available desk with a distance radius.
+⚡Hot tip: Hold the CMD/CTRL button while clicking desks to automatically switch the availability status.

 Understanding desk statuses